-If your debit card transaction is not showing in your bank account, The merchant may not have charged your debit card yet or isn’t communicating with your bank correctly, which can lead to a delay in posting.
+Your debit card transaction is not showing in your bank account because the merchant may not have charged your debit card yet or isn’t communicating with your bank correctly, which can lead to a delay in posting.
 The transaction will likely post to your account by the next day, but it could take as long as a week for some merchants.

 Alternatively, some merchants may wait until they have received payment from you before submitting the transaction to the bank.